MengzhenZhang/Efficient-SeqSLAM-with-HNSW/README.md

 3. Run `visualization.py` to reproduce our results including correct and incorrect pairs of matches, confusion matrix.

-4. Run `differentLengthOfSeq.py` to reproduce the result about differnt length of sequence.
+4. Run `differentLengthOfSeq.py` to reproduce the result about different lengths of sequence.